niemopen/niem-naming-design-rules/ndr6src.md

 ## 2.1 Document references

 This document relies on references to many outside documents.
 Such references are noted by bold, bracketed inline terms.
-For example, a reference to RFC 3986 is shown as [[RFC 3986]](#ref).
+For example, a reference to RFC 3986 is shown as [RFC 3986](#ref).
 All reference documents are recorded in [Appendix A, References, below](#appendix-a-references).

 ## 2.2 Clark notation and qualified names